QW home | image capture | prints from trans | prints from polaroids | scanning | lightjet | ultrachrome™ | ilfochrome | display life | contact us

 Scanning:

 Annette and Keith were taught to scan with a Linocolor TANGO drum scanner through the generosity of digital pioneer and nature photographer Bill Atkinson.
-Annette and Keith now use the talents of West Coast Imaging in Oakhurst for TANGO scans, and any in-house scans are done with a NIKON 8000 dedicated film scanner and an EPSON 4870 flatbed scanner.
+Annette and Keith now use the talents of West Coast Imaging in Oakhurst for TANGO scans, and any in-house scans are done wet-mounted with a NIKON 8000 dedicated film scanner or an EPSON V750 flatbed scanner.

 OUTPUT:

-Annette and Keith's earliest Giclees were output on Arches Coldpress watercolor paper with a Colorspan printer at The Lightroom in Emeryville.
-The images selected for this media typically have a painterly appearance to begin with, and the use of textured media only enhances this appearance, blurring the lines between a photograph and a painting.
+Annette and Keith's earliest inkjets were output on Arches Coldpress watercolor paper with a Colorspan printer at The Lightroom in Emeryville.
+The images selected for that media already had a painterly appearance to begin with, and the use of textured media only enhances this appearance, blurring the lines between a photograph and a painting.

 Lightjet 5000 Prints:

-One of the most popular of the digital photographic output devices among fine art photographers like Annette and Keith, the LightJet 5000 uses red, green and blue lasers to expose the image onto long-life photographic paper (FujiColor Crystal Archive).
+One of the most popular of the digital photographic output devices among fine art photographers, the LightJet 5000 uses red, green and blue lasers to expose the image onto long-life photographic paper (FujiColor Crystal Archive).
 The paper, which comes on a 48" wide roll, moves in microscopic increments as the lasers expose the emulsion.
 Once exposed, the paper is then processed with traditional chemistry.
 Color saturation, image sharpness and tonal quality are exceptional.
-Life size prints from medium and large format transparencies are possible with no loss of image detail.
-QuietWorks has their Lightjet prints produced at Calypso Imaging in Santa Clara, California, where the printer is profiled by digital guru Bill Atkinson
+QuietWorks had their Lightjet prints produced at Calypso Imaging in Santa Clara, and later Santa Cruz, California, where the printer was profiled by digital guru Bill Atkinson

 Ilfochrome Prints: